6 Reasons Wormwood Essential Oil Is Good For You

 All manufactured insecticides are formulated to repel, harm, kill, or mitigate one or several species of insects.
 Different pesticides work differently.
 Some work by damaging an insect’s exoskeleton, while others work by disrupting the insect’s nervous systems, and others work by giving out unpleasant scents to repel insects and much more.
 Therefore, this essential oil is a natural insect killer.

 This essential oil has cholagogue properties that promote bile release from the liver to the stomach.
 How is this helpful?
 Well, having that bile, an alkaline, helps in breaking down or decomposing food, which aids in digestion.
 Furthermore, it is an acid neutralizer (when there is excess acid in the stomach), which gives relief and helps prevent conditions and infections, such as acidosis, ulcers, and acidity.

 Research has proven that diet changes when a person is busy, stressed, or just lazy.
 Because of this fact, the digestive health will be affected, which could lead to various conditions and symptoms.
 If you have ever experienced bloating, constipation, stomach distress, hemorrhoid pain, excessive gas, or, in the worst-case scenario, severe gastrointestinal disorder, then you should take a closer look at your digestive health.

 Prevents Bacterial Growth

-Due to its toxic properties such as beta-thujone and alpha-thujone, the essential oil helps fight infections, kill microbes as well as prevent their growth.
+Due to its toxic properties such as beta-thujone and alpha-thujone, the essential oil helps fight infections, kill microbes, as well as prevent their growth.
 This fact is also true when it comes to bacteria and viruses.
-Therefore, we can say that wormwood essential oil plays a prominent role in preventing fever.
+Therefore, we can say that wormwood essential oil plays a prominent role in preventing a fever.